viridia/quill/README.md

 Quill is relatively unopinionated about styling, layout or ECS hierarchies - you can use it to build a traditional 2D game UI, gizmo-like overlays in 3D, or reactive scenes.
-However, Quill comes with a separate crate, `quill_obsidian` which provides a set of opininated widgets for building game editors.
+However, Quill comes with a separate crate, `bevy_quill_obsidian` which provides a set of opininated widgets for building game editors.

 ## Getting started